xiaohan2012/daily-reading/october/back-to-the-past.md

 # learned

-- introduce auxilary variables to complete the integared variables to `V`
+- introduce auxilary variables to complete the integared variables to $`V`$
 - the above enables importance sampling to be done (we sample casacade from a simpler distribution)
 - understood equation 8